Simon-Brandt/ShellArgparser/docs/src.md

 <!-- <section file="tutorial/standalone_usage.md"> -->
 ### 3.11.
 Standalone usage

-Although the usual way to run the argparser is sourcing, you can also invoke it directly.
-By this, you can obtain the help, usage, and version message for the argparser itself, *e.g.* when you're looking for a certain option name, but don't want to or can't consult the manual.
+Although the usual way to run the Argparser is sourcing, you can also invoke it directly.
+By this, you can obtain the help, usage, and version message for the Argparser itself, *e.g.* when you're looking for a certain option name, but don't want to or can't consult the manual.
 The invokation is identical to your script's:

 <!-- <include command="argparser --help" lang="console"> -->
 ```console